 - Cut off the bottom two inches of the trunk.
 This helps the tree to better absorb water, like cutting the end of the stem of flowers.

 - Put the tree into a wide stanced, water holding stand.
 You want the base of the tree stand to be able to compensate for the weight, width, and height of the tree.

 - Keep it hydrated!
 Make sure the tree gets water every other day, and never runs dry.
 You want your tree to be drinking as much as crazy Uncle Robert is at your Christmas party.

 The placement of your tree is important as well.
 Make sure that the tree isn’t blocking exits, and won’t be too close to any sources of heat, such as vents, fireplaces, or space heaters.
 While it might look like a pretty picture to have your tree by your hearth, it will dry out the needles faster.

-Putting lights on your tree makes it a focal point of the room--but make sure you don’t overload your circuits.
+Putting lights on your tree makes it a focal point of the room--but make sure you don’t overload your circuits and cause an electrical fire.
 When plugging in one strand of lights to another, limit it to three strands total.
-Any more can risk electrical fires.

 A more fiscally responsible choice is an artificial tree.
 While you might shy away from the idea because of it not seeming authentic, keep in mind that a lot of artificial trees are now quite beautiful and come pre-decorated (more time for the aforementioned egg nog).
 Make sure that when you purchase an artificial tree you make sure that the tree is non-flammable.
 Look for the tags that specifically state this.
 This way, you get a worry free tree for years to come.
 Make sure that when you pull it out of storage next year, you check the wires for fraying and replace any busted bulbs.